The Magicians trilogy

-The Magicians trilogy is the common name for a series of fantasy novels written by Lev Grossman, including The Magicians (2009), The Magician King (2011), and The Magician's Land (2014).
+The Magicians trilogy is the common name for a series of fantasy novels written by Lev Grossman, consisting of The Magicians (2009), The Magician King (2011), and The Magician's Land (2014).
 The novels are contemporary fantasy and follow a group of young magicians as they are admitted to a college for magic and then navigate their young adulthood.
 The trilogy was adapted for television and ran for 5 seasons on Syfy; it was also adapted as a comic book.

 Publication history

 Grossman's The Magicians was published in hardcover in August 2009 and became a bestseller.
 The trade paperback edition was made available on May 25, 2010.
 The Washington Post called it "Exuberant and inventive...Fresh and compelling...a great fairy tale."
 Michael Agger of The New York Times said the book "could crudely be labeled a Harry Potter for adults," injecting mature themes into fantasy literature.
 The Magicians won the 2010 Alex Award, given to ten adult books that are appealing to young adults, and the 2011 John W. Campbell Award for Best New Writer.

 In August 2011, The Magician King, the sequel to The Magicians, was published, which returns readers to the magical land of Fillory, where Quentin and his friends are now kings and queens.
 The Chicago Tribune said "The Magician King was The Catcher in the Rye for devotees of alternative universes" and that "Grossman has created a rare, strange and scintillating novel."
 It was an Editor's Choice pick of The New York Times, who called it "[A] serious, heartfelt novel [that] turns the machinery of fantasy inside out."
 The Boston Globe said "The Magician King is a rare achievement, a book that simultaneously criticizes and celebrates our deep desire for fantasy."

 The third book in the series is titled The Magician's Land and was published on August 5, 2014.